-POLICY NO. 006.1 ATTENDANCE AT MEETINGS VIA ELECTRONIC COMMUNICATIONS C To attend a Board meeting through electronic communication school director shall comply with the following: ns, a Notify the Board President, Superintendent, and/or the Board Secretary prior to the meeting.
-If this is a committee meeting, the committee chair should be notified prior to the meeting. e 2.
-Ensure that the remote location is quiet and free from background noise and interruptions.
+POLICY NO. 006.1 ATTENDANCE AT MEETINGS VIA ELECTRONIC COMMUNICATIONS To attend a Board meeting through electronic communications, school director shall comply with the following: a 1.
+Notify the Board President, Superintendent, and/or the Board Secretary prior to the meeting.
+If this is a committee meeting, the committee chair should be notified prior to the meeting.
+2. Ensure that the remote location is quiet and free from background noise and interruptions.
 Participate in the entire Board meeting unless an emergency arises.
-Emergency Conditions In the event that the county, state or federal public health authorities, the Governor, or any similar authority with appropriate jurisdiction declares an emergency condition tha prevents or discourages public gatherings due to a public hea or safety concern, the Board shall be authorized to conduct meetings primarily or entirely via electronic communications enable all school directors and other necessary participants to fully participate in the conduct of official Board business through electronic communications. lth s to Meetings held primarily or entirely via electronic communications shall be conducted in a manner that assures compliance with the public access and public comment requirements of the Sunshine Act.
-All rules normally applica to in-person meetings of the Board shall be observed in meet held primarily or entirely via electronic means to the extent practicable and appropriate to the nature and features of the technology used.
-The requirement for school directors to submit a request to participate in meetings through electronic communications so be waived during such emergency conditions. hall The Board authorizes the administration to utilize available technical resources to permit the public to attend and submit 65 Pa.
+Emergency Conditions In the event that the county, state or federal public health authorities, the Governor, or any similar authority with appropriate jurisdiction declares an emergency condition that prevents or discourages public gatherings due to a public health or safety concern, the Board shall be authorized to conduct meetings primarily or entirely via electronic communications to enable all school directors and other necessary participants to fully participate in the conduct of official Board business through electronic communications.
+Meetings held primarily or entirely via electronic communications shall be conducted in a manner that assures compliance with the public access and public comment requirements of the Sunshine Act.
+All rules normally applicable to in-person meetings of the Board shall be observed in meeting held primarily or entirely via electronic means to the extent practicable and appropriate to the nature and features of the technology used.
+The requirement for school directors to submit a request to participate in meetings through electronic communications shall be waived during such emergency conditions.
+1 The Board authorizes the administration to utilize available technical resources to permit the public to attend and submit 65 Pa.
 C.S.A.
 701 et seq